 Families: 4 Tips for Supporting Your College Student Who Is Back Home

-Your college student has returned home midsemester, unexpectedly, and is now trying to do college in a way they likely never anticipated—from home—it can be a change not only for the student, but for families as well.
+For many college students who are unexpectedly trying to do college in a way they likely never anticipated—from home—it can be a change not only for the student, but for families as well.
 As a parent or guardian, how do you support them in this time?

 It’s a season unlike any other as families adjust to many changes as a result of the Coronavirus pandemic.
 Naturally, you’re probably relieved to have your child safe at home.
 Keep in mind, they may be struggling with this sudden change.
 This isn’t a typical holiday break when your student returns home for a short time with family.
 They may be anxious about their academics, disappointed in missing out on campus events, and coping with the realities of being away from friends, peers, and faculty.